Where Does Well Water Come From? A Guide to Nature’s Largest Freshwater Resource

 Pesticides and fertilizers

-These may be necessary for effective crop harvesting, but the toxic chemicals in them move through the soil and end up in an aquifer.
-Adopting organic agriculture techniques is one way that farmers can help prevent the contamination of groundwater.
+These may be necessary for effective crop harvesting (debatable), but the toxic chemicals from pesticides move through the soil and end up in an aquifer, and fertilizers can pollute groundwater with nitrates (and the alleged negative outcomes of conventional agriculture don’t stop there).

 Mining waste